If your service provider is still billing by the hour in 2026, they have a problem. And so do you.

 Fixed pricing for projects

 You agree on scope and price before work begins.
 The provider takes on execution risk.
 You get budget certainty.
 If they use AI to deliver faster and better, you benefit from the result without watching the clock.
+This is how we price every headless migration we run.

-This is how we work at Essential Code.
 A fixed-price migration establishes the system.
-An ongoing retainer ensures it stays reliable.
+An ongoing subscription keeps it reliable.
 The pricing reflects the value of a working, maintained website, not the number of hours someone sat at a desk.
+This model is a natural fit for how micro agencies operate.

 What to ask your next service provider